hemeac/kiwiTechTree/README.md

 I calibrated the basic idea around stock and the expansion packs alongside Restock/Restock+ and Missing History.
 Ultimately, given the number of nodes, you will benefit by having several parts mods.

 In some cases, I have added rescaled parts and a couple more if Restock is installed.
 In other cases such as Missing History, I will use the Restock texture when available for consistency in the visual style.
+I have asked Nertea for permission in regards to using Restock/NF models for resizing (if they are installed) and have tried to indicate in the part descriptions which parts I have added in order to avoid confusion.

 I've currently given myself a "Mk0" inline cockpit in the start node because I am terrible at plane design and it is a bit cheaty.
 This will probably change as this develops.

 ## Current Supported Mods (see details below for general changes):
 * BetterSRBs 1.2.3
 * Completely Non-Aggressive Rocketry 1.0.2
+* Heat Control 0.5.2
 * LTech 0.5.1 Beta
 * Mark IV Spaceplane System 3.1.2
 * Missing History 1.8.2